Volcano Photography - Beginners Guide

 Tripod mounted exposure of same flow at Etna Volcano.
 Taken in evening (2sec f5.6 iso100).
 Note that flow is burnt out with no visible surface structure, but angle of shot reduces size of burnt out area and exposure length makes context of flow visible.

 Strombolian eruptions are probably the most widely photographed eruption types.
 In strombolian eruptions, strongly glowing material is ejected explosively from the volcanic crater and flies in a more or less parabolic path before reaching the ground again.
 Although the material is strongly glowing, burn-out is not such a major problem, since the volcanic bombs only are in each part of the picture for a fraction of a second.
 Incandescence is nevertheless sufficient to trace the path of the trajectory during the photographic exposure.
 The paths of the trajectories can usually even be seen at f8, iso100.
 It is important to capture the beginning of the eruption, since trajectory paths should not start in mid air.
 Hence, it is advisable to start the exposure and hope that an eruption will occur during the exposure period.
-This can take one through a lot of film without an eruption but when it works the best results are achieved.
+This can take one through a lot of "film" and batteries without an eruption but when it works the best results are achieved.

 Stromboli Volcano Strombolian Eruption Stromboli Volcano Strombolian Eruption